dantemogrim/serenity-now/README.md

 <details><summary><i>Opt.
 2:</i> Download the project locally.
 </summary>

-_Prerequisites - Here you will need both a Text Editor and [NPM](https://formulae.brew.sh/formula/node) installed._
+_Prerequisites - Here you will need both a code editor and [NPM](https://formulae.brew.sh/formula/node) installed._

 1. Download this repo to your computer by pressing the big, green `Code` button.
 2. Open up the folder in a Text Editor of your choice.